grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 This topic describes how to:

-* Configure OpenTelemetry data delivery
+* Configure OpenTelemetry data delivery.
-* Configure batching
+* Configure batching.
-* Receive OpenTelemetry data over OTLP
+* Receive OpenTelemetry data over OTLP.

 ## Components used in this topic